materials-data-facility/scythe/docs/source/contributor-guide.rst

     If feasible, try to stay close to the original data format of a file or the output of a library used for parsing.
     Deviating from already existing formats complicates modifications to a parser.

+#. *Always return a dictionary.*
+    If a parser can return multiple records from a single file group, return the list as an element of the dictionary.
+    Any metadata that pertains to each of the sub-records should be stored as a distinct element rather than being duplicated in each sub-record.

 We also have a recommendations for the parser behavior:

-#. *Avoid configuration options that change only output format*
+#. *Avoid configuration options that change only output format.*
     Parsers can take configuration options that alter the output format, but configurations should be used sparingly.
     A good use of configuration would be to disable complex parsing operations if unneeded.
     A bad use of configuration would be to change the output to match a different schema.
     Operations that significantly alter the form but not the content of a summary should be implemented as adaptors.

-#. *Consider whether context should be configuration*
+#. *Consider whether context should be configuration.*
     Settings that are identical for each file could be better suited as configuration settings than as context.

 Implementing ``group``